rahulcodegit/profile-info/README.md

 Basic Info:
 Here we upload the user profile pic(Click on Upload Profile) and save Basic Information(Name and Age)(Click on Edit Information).
+Initially Name and Age Field will be blank.
+Click on Edit Information button to enter details and save it.
+Once saved, we can view the information.

 Work Experience:
 When you click on Add Work Experience Button, user is prompted to enter its current and past work experience details.
 It contains the following fields: